stakater-archive/StakaterCloudDocs-Archived/content/sre/tenant-operator/usecases/integrationconfig.md

 [Vault](https://www.vaultproject.io/) is used to secure, store and tightly control access to tokens, passwords, certificates, encryption keys for protecting secrets and other sensitive data using a UI, CLI, or HTTP API.

-If Bill, the cluster admin, has vault configured in his cluster, than he can take benefit from Tenant-Operators integration with vault.
+If Bill the cluster admin has vault configured in his cluster, than he can take benefit from Tenant-Operators integration with vault.

 Tenant-Operator automatically creates Vault secret paths for tenants where tenant members can securely save their secrets and also authorizes tenant members to access these secrets via OIDC.